 You may wish to shorten your test period from six hours.
 However, too short of a testing period will diminish the significance of your results.

 At the end of the testing period, the test automatically selects a winner based on the data received from the testing pool.
-In the event that there is no data (for example, if no users in the testing pool open or click any of your variations), then Variation A is automatically selected as the winner and sent to the remainder of your send list.
+In the event that there is no data for the winning metric, then Variation A is automatically selected as the winner and sent to the remainder of your send list.
 For instance, if you chose click rate as the winning metric but there is a 0% click rate for every variation, Variation A will win by default — even if another variation had a higher open rate.

 Choosing an A/B Test Winner